fynks/awesome-android-root/docs/rooting-guides/xiaomi.md

     - Mi account is associated with this device now.
 - Apply for Bootloader Unlock
   - MIUI
-    - Visit [MIUI Unlock](https://en.miui.com/unlock/) and apply for unlocking permissions
+    - You can proceed to straight to next step of unlocking with MIUI Unlock Tool.
   - HyperOS
     - Download [Xiaomi Community App](https://play.google.com/store/apps/details?id=com.mi.global.bbs&hl=en).
     - **Login** using your MI account.